 Situational – Tactical – Practical – Strategic – Knife Combatives

 This is my KNIFE / COUNTER-KNIFE weapon course.
 It is "painfully" simple.
 Pun intended.
-I only teach you the very essence of knife combatives and knife fighting self-defense.
-And I hate the term “knife fighting.”
+I only teach you the very essence of knife combatives and knife fighting, self-defense.
+And I do hate the term “knife fighting.”
 I have been training in this for more than three decades, and teaching "the knife" for two decades, well before it was cool.
 I have a system taught all over the world, as far as China and Australia.
-I have seen many knife fads come and go.
-Many of them were shallow and, frankly, sent the wrong, flippant message about the harsh realities of the subject.
+I have seen many knife fads and systems come and go.
+Many of them were shallow and, frankly, sent the wrong, flippant message about the harsh realities of the subjects of crime and war.
 Sorry, if you are looking for fancy, exotic, flashy, foreign, mysterious knife material with wacky names and weird people?
 In this course, we teach the following:

 Knife vs. the Unarmed